experience on our website. If you continue, we'll assume that you are happy to receive

-Our army of 300-strong engineers, known locally as the ‘orange army’, battled for over two months to overcome every obstacle thrown at it by Mother Nature as they worked to repair a 100m breach at Riviera Terrace, Dawlish, following storms on 4 and 14 February 2014.
+Our 300-strong army of engineers, known to the locals as the 'orange army', battled for over two months to overcome every obstacle thrown at it by Mother Nature as they worked to repair a 100m breach at Riviera Terrace, Dawlish, following storms on 4 and 14 February 2014.
 Work included:

 With the most critical phase of the restoration complete and the line reopened, engineers moved to the less critical phase: